chulme/queue-entertainment-system/README.md

 ## Modes
 ### Game Mode
-#### Setup
-The system waits until a player is detected to be within 10cm from the distance sensor.
-The user is then required to scan their card, read the instructions and then press any button to start the game.
-Failure to do any of these actions within a certain time period will caused the system to reset.

 #### Gameplay
 The LED array will flash in a sequence, then the user needs to remember and press the corresponding buttons in the correct order.
 If this is done successfully, the good alien rises and the next round begins - with each round increasing in difficulty as the sequence size increases.
 However, upon pressing an incorrect button, the bad alien rises and the use can see their final score on a leaderboard through the PC application.

 <img src="https://i.imgur.com/B5Hc7zH.png" width="525">

-### Maintenance Mode
-When launched in maintenance mode, the system waits for a serial input from the PC, executes the received message, then loops back to the start waiting for the next input to be received.
-This allows for easy testing of the system communcation, electrical devices and the FPGA code.

-From the maintenance window on the PC application, a user can:
-* Request the state or measured value from the distance sensor, colour sensor, LEDs or servo motors
-* Set the state of the LEDs or servo motors.

 ## Code
 The code is split into the following modules: